 This is a third floor penthouse apartment sitting in a Grade II listed former maltings mill.
 There is a secure entry system as well as a lift for ease of access.
 The accommodation sits on one floor.

-Bright open-plan sitting room/dining/kitchen with two large sofas and chairs, feature fire, large flat screen TV with Freeview and DVD player, Bose and Wilkins docking station, small selection of books and DVDs.
+Bright open-plan sitting room/dining/kitchen with two large sofas and chairs, feature fire, 50 inch Smart TV with sound bar, Bose and Wilkins docking station, small selection of books.
 Two windows look out over Budle Bay offering fantastic panoramic views and spectacular birdwatching opportunities.
 There is a telescope and binoculars which guests are welcome to use.

 Dining space with table and seating for six.

-Kitchen is well equipped with electric oven with ceramic hob, large fridge/freezer, integrated dishwasher, microwave, washing machine/dryer.
+Kitchen is well equipped with electric oven with ceramic hob, large fridge/freezer, integrated dishwasher, Nespresso coffee machine, microwave, washing machine/dryer.

 Bedroom one with 5’ king size bed, double-height ceiling, wardrobe with drawer space.